OLLab-SYSU/FM4OR/README.md

 - Foundation agents as the paradigm shift for decision making, ICML 2024.

 - Advances and challenges in foundation agents: From brain-inspired intelligence to evolutionary, collaborative, and safe systems, 2025.

+- A Survey of Self-Evolving Agents: What, When, How, and Where to Evolve on the Path to Artificial Super Intelligence, Transactions on Machine Learning Research, 2026.